carrionalfredo/Capstone_1/readme.md

 python predict.py
 ```

-This will serve the '''pistachio-classifier''' Flask app in the port 9696.
+This will serve the ```pistachio-classifier``` Flask app in the port 9696.

 To verify that the classifier is working, use the ```test.py``` script.
 In another command window, go to the working directory, and run:
  ```
  test.py
  ```

-If all is working OK, in the virtual environment command window, should return a "POST /classify HTTP/1.1" 200 - message, and in the another command window, should show the results of the prediction.
+If all is working OK, in the virtual environment command window, should return a ``"POST /classify HTTP/1.1" 200 -`` message, and in the another command window, should show the results of the prediction.

 For this example, the ```test.py``` script download and load into Keras the following pistachio image for classify it.